-- Cosmetic Procedures, as defined in the GLOSSARY MEDICAL section, are excluded from coverage.
-Examples include: - liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple; - pharmacological regimens; - nutritional procedures or treatments; - tattoo or scar removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures); and - replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure; - physical conditioning programs such as athletic training, bodybuilding, exercise, fitness, flexibility, and diversion or general motivation; - 3. wigs except for chemotherapy treatment, in which case the Plan pays up to a maximum of one wig per Covered Person per lifetime; and - treatments for hair loss; - 5. a procedure or surgery to remove fatty tissue such as panniculectomy, abdominoplasty, thighplasty, brachioplasty, or mastopexy;
+- 1 Cosmetic Procedures, as defined in the GLOSSARY MEDICAL section, are excluded from coverage.
+Examples include: - liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple; - pharmacological regimens; - nutritional procedures or treatments; - tattoo or scar removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures); and - replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure: - 20 physical conditioning programs such as athletic training, bodybuilding, exercise, fitness, flexibility, and diversion or general motivation; - 36 wigs except for chemotherapy treatment, cancer or alopecia diagnosis, in which case the Plan pays up to a maximum of one wig per Covered Person per lifetime; and

-- 6. varicose vein treatment of the lower extremities, when it is considered cosmetic; and - treatment of benign gynecomastia (abnormal breast enlargement in males).
+- 40 treatments for hair loss; - 5 a procedure or surgery to remove fatty tissue such as panniculectomy, abdominoplasty, thighplasty, brachioplasty, or mastopexy; - 60 varicose vein treatment of the lower extremities, when it is considered cosmetic; and - 70 treatment of benign gynecomastia (abnormal breast enlargement in males).